WebDevelopUa/vue3-vuex-musicbox/README.md

 > [V4 of vee-validate is for Vue 3 ONLY and has very different API from V3 (which is for Vue 2 ONLY)](https://stackoverflow.com/questions/64663082/install-vee-validate-under-vuejs3-i-got-error)

+Trigger validation:

+- after the **change** event
+- if thr **v-model** directive is applied to an input, when the model is changed
+- after the blur event
+- after form submission

 -------------------------

 # musicbox